 As one of the judges on MasterChef, Jock is no stranger to long hours and even longer days, but he doesn't let that get in the way of dad duties.

-Jock shares two children with his third wife Lauren Fried, three-year-old Alfie, and eight-month-old daughter Isla.
+Jock shares two children with his third wife Lauren Fried, four-year-old son Alfie, and one-year-old daughter Isla.

 Jock also has two older daughters, Ava and Sophia, from his first two marriages, and like any blended family, finding ways to bond together is important.

 His eldest daughter Ava currently lives in Sydney, while Jock and the rest of his family live in Adelaide, but he doesn't let the distance get in the way.

 "We FaceTime every night when she’s having dinner," Jock said.
 "We all have dinner together, and with the young kids and her, they love her as a big sister."

 The 21-year-old has also taken after her dad in a way, heading down the food industry to work within media and PR.